The Michael Measures Prize

 In partnership with Canada Council for the Arts

-- A video recording or recordings of up to 20 to 30 minutes in total length of solo repertoire of contrasting styles and musical periods;
+- A video recording of up to 20 to 30 minutes in total length of solo repertoire of contrasting styles and musical periods;

 - Program of the repertoire you intend to perform for the final audition, should one be necessary.

-These materials must be submitted in a single package (by mail or e-mail), with the exception of the video(s) which may be uploaded to YouTube.
-An applicant will forfeit their eligibility if supporting materials are incomplete, submitted separately or not postmarked by the deadline.
+All materials must be submitted via the Upload My Audition form.
+An applicant will forfeit their eligibility if supporting materials are incomplete, submitted separately, or not received by the deadline.

 NYO Canada reserves the right to not award the prize in any given year should there be no suitable candidate.

 First Prize: David Liam Roberts, Cello | violoncelliste (Winnipeg, MB)